bgalfa/AST-based-Rule-Engine-/rule-engine-readme.md

 }
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Known Limitations
-1. Currently supports only AND/OR operators
+1. Currently supports only AND/OR operators.
 2. Limited to comparison operations (>, <, >=, <=, =, !=)
-3. No support for custom functions in rules
+3. No support for custom functions in rules.
-4. Command-line interface only (no web interface)
+4. Command-line interface only.

 ## Future Enhancements
-1. Web-based user interface
+1. Web-based user interface.
-2. Support for more complex operators
+2. Support for more complex operators.
-3. Custom function support in rules
+3. Custom function support in rules.
-4. Performance optimizations for large rule sets
+4. Performance optimizations for large rule sets.
-5. Rule versioning and history tracking
-6. Export/import functionality for rules

 ## Troubleshooting